-Maybe I am bias – I live here and you spent a lot of time and money getting here – but I love St John.
-Let’s spend the day here!
+Maybe we are bias – we live here and you spent a lot of time and money getting here – but we love St John.
+Let’s spend the day around here!

 There are a ton of small coves and hard to reach snorkel destinations around St John; Flanagan Island, Newfound Bay, Tektite, Eagle Shoals, and Pelican Rock to name a few.
 Let’s pack a lunch and a couple of beers in the cooler.
 Let’s grab our snorkel gear and rash guards.
 Let’s go looking for turtles, sting ray, sharks, lion fish.
 Let’s go explore them all, or just spend the day limin’ away in a quiet bay.